Knitting vs. Crochet: The Ultimate Comparison Guide (2026)

 6. AutomationKnittingKnitting machines exists, but crochet machines do not.
 Although, some sort of crochet can be done on the knitting machines, but is rare.

-7. Fabric densityKnittingUsing same weight yarn or thread, the knitted fabric will be thinner, therefore, crochet is good for holding shapes.
+7. Fabric densityKnitting, CrochetUsing same weight yarn or thread, the knitted fabric will be thinner, at the same time crochet is good in holding shapes.

 10. SpeedCrochetConsidering same yarn weight crochet is faster.
 Row height between knitting and crochet is different.
 In crochet rows, mostly are taller, therefore, faster.